ava-labs/avalanche-docs/docs/learn/avalanche/virtual-machines.md

 state transition function, transactions, and the API through which users can interact with the blockchain.

-You can use the same VM to create many blockchains, each of which follows the same rule-set but is systemically independent of all others.
+You can use the same VM to create many blockchains, each of which follows the same rule-set but is independent of all others.

 ## Why Run a VM on Avalanche?